 Fostoria.
 The capital stock was $20,000, all of which were owned by members of the company, who were farmers.

-In the next decades, the town’s population continued to decrease, but that would not be the death of the community.
-Rather it was the building of Tuttle Creek Dam, ten miles to the south.
+In the following decades, the town’s population continued to decrease, but that would not be the death of the community.
+Instead it was the building of Tuttle Creek Dam, ten miles to the south.

-Beginning in the late 1930s, the U.S. Army Corps of Engineers proposed a series of flood control projects in the Missouri River Basin and Congress authorized the Flood Control Act in 1944 which called for a series of large dams and levees on rivers in the basin.
-After record-breaking floods of 1951, the Corps of Engineers proceeded with a plan to build a network of major reservoirs on rivers, including one to build the Tuttle Creek Dam.
+Beginning in the late 1930s, the U.S. Army Corps of Engineers proposed a series of flood control projects in the Missouri River Basin, and Congress authorized the Flood Control Act in 1944, which called for a series of large dams and levees on rivers in the basin.
+After the record-breaking floods of 1951, the Corps of Engineers proceeded with a plan to build a network of major reservoirs on rivers, including one to build the Tuttle Creek Dam.

-After plans for the construction of the dam were announced, the population of Irving declined and many businesses closed.
-The post office closed in 1960 and the townsite was abandoned the same year even though the lake was miles away.
+After plans for the dam construction were announced, Irving’s population declined and many businesses closed.
+The post office closed in 1960, and the townsite was abandoned the same year even though the lake was miles away.

-Though Irving was abandoned, the townsite remains accessible and its road network and building foundations are still visible.
-A stone marker sits in a makeshift park along with a mailbox and notebook in which visitors can write.
+Though Irving was abandoned, the townsite remains accessible, and its road network and building foundations are still visible.
+A stone marker sits in a makeshift park along with a mailbox and notebook where visitors can write.
 It is located at Zenith and 12th Roads.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.

 Cutler, William G; History of Kansas; A. T. Andreas, Chicago, IL, 1883.

 Forter, Emma Elizabeth Calderhead; History of Marshall County, Kansas: Its People, Industries, and Institutions; B.F.
 Bowen, 1917.